The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Hardware Selection Strategy

-Gold Hardware: Traditional, warm, works best with browns, blacks, reds, and warm neutrals.
+Gold Hardware: Traditional, warm.
+Works best with browns, blacks, reds, and warm neutrals.
 Shows wear less than Palladium.
-Higher resale demand in classic combinations.
+Strong resale demand in classic configurations.

-Palladium Hardware: Modern, cool, works best with grays, blues, blacks, and cool neutrals.
+Palladium Hardware: Modern, cool.
+Works best with greys, blues, blacks, and cool neutrals.
 Most versatile across wardrobes.
-Currently trending in secondary market.
+Currently trending in the secondary market.

 Rose Gold Hardware: Feminine, distinctive, limited availability.
-Premium over standard hardware in secondary market (~10-15%).
+Premium of ~10–15% over standard hardware in secondary market.
 Works beautifully with pinks, roses, and neutral tones.

 Investment & Market Intelligence